 It may take up to three weeks for you to see the premium or coverage change on your paycheck, and PEHP keeps your beneficiary information on file.

 When you get married or divorced, have children, or when your children get married or turn age 26, it is your responsibility to update the coverage and/or beneficiaries.

 The quickest and easiest way to resolve issues is to contact the benefit administrator directly.
 If you still have questions or issues, please get in touch with the Benefits Team.

-You may make changes to your H S A election any time by contacting the Benefits Team at firstname.lastname@example.org or 385-468-0580.
-Please include your EIN and the amount you would like taken out of each check.
+You can make changes to your HSA deduction any time by contacting the Benefits Team at firstname.lastname@example.org.
+Changes to your paycheck must be made in writing, so please include your EIN and the amount you'd like deducted in your email.